jesuslpm/PersistentHashing/README.md

 var dic = new Dictionary<long, long>(200_000_000);
 ```

-Throws OutOfMemofyException in my computer.
+Throws `OutOfMemofyException` on my computer.
 However the following does not:

 ```csharp